 ECK: And what was the Ambassador?

-DONOHOE: At 12th and K Street Northwest.
+DONOHOE: At 12th and K Street NW.
 A hotel.
 That’s the only place that we went, but we didn’t go much at that.
 We went to southern Maryland.
 We went to salt water.
 We went there every summer so we didn’t have to be here in the summer.
 It was hot as you know.
 But we had fans in those days.
 We had a back porch with a bunch of windows that helped a lot.

 ECK: Were there activities in the parks?